inhzus/inhzus.com/content/posts/2024-10-12-en-vespa-vs-elasticsearch.md

 In Lucene, an **index** consists of multiple segments.[^1] New documents are first written to an in-memory buffer and then flushed to disk after a certain period of time once they are written to the filesystem cache.
 Newly added documents cannot be searched until they are written to the filesystem cache.
 During a search request, the in-memory documents are flushed to files with the default flush frequency being 1 second.[^2]

 Vespa has two types of index modes.
 One is called **index**, which is suitable for text search, supporting tokenizer, stemming, and normalization.
 It builds an inverted index similar to the keyword type in ES.
 The other is called **attribute**, which is a fully in-memory columnar index structure, stored in order by local docId in an RCU vector.
-When certain configurations are enabled, a B-Tree inverted index is built in memory.
+When certain configurations are enabled, an inverted index is built in memory.

 In addition to the columnar indexes of index and attribute, Vespa also has a row-based forward index similar to stored fields in ES: the document store.
 Documents are written sequentially to disk and split into multiple parts as the file size grows (with a default size limit of 1GB).